 Beginning in the 2019-20 academic year, CourseLeaf Curriculum Inventory Management (CourseLeaf CIM) became the curriculum management system (CMS) adopted by the VCCCD and the VC Curriculum Committee.
-The committee requires that all course and program proposals must be submitted via CIM for review and approval.
+The committee requires that all course and program proposals must be submitted via CIM for review and approval, except new program proposals which should undergo Extended Technical Review before the originator enters program information into CIM .
 The committee also requires curriculum originators to complete supplemental forms (in addition to the information entered into CIM) for program and new or reactivated course proposals.
 These forms enable the Student Learning Office to efficiently complete processing the proposals and submit them to the Board and/or CCCCO in a timely manner.
-For new programs, the forms also enable Extended Technical Review Committees to evaluate and make recommendations regarding the program's feasibility and viability.
+For new programs, the forms also enable Extended Technical Review Workgroups to evaluate and make recommendations regarding the program's feasibility and viability.
 Course and program originators must submit all information requested in CIM, including attached copies of the supplemental forms in good order (including all signatures on the forms) before the Curriculum Committee will consider a program or course proposal for approval.
 All information submitted is subject to technical review, which may return submissions to the originator for correction if the technical review process determines that proposal information is either missing, erroneous, or insufficient for the proposal to move forward.